mickfuzz/dyne_docs/src/terminal/docs/23-ssh.md

     $ scp myprog.py me@othermachine.domain.org:/home/me/stuff

-Be warned that the command will overwrite any file that\'s already present with the name */home/me/stuff/myprog.py*.
-(Or you\'ll get an error message if there\'s a file of that name and you don\'t have the privilege to overwrite it.)
-If */home/me* is your home directory, the target directory can be abbreviated.\
+Be warned that the command will overwrite any file that's already present with the name */home/me/stuff/myprog.py*.
+(Or you'll get an error message if there's a file of that name and you don't have the privilege to overwrite it.)
+If */home/me* is your home directory, the target directory can be abbreviated.

     $ scp myprog.py me@othermachine.domain.org:stuff